-Medicare Part B and chiropractic care
+Medicare Part B and Chiropractic Care

+Does Medicare cover chiropractic treatment or other pain management services?
 If you have Part B, it may cover some of your chiropractic care if it is deemed medically necessary.
 Medicare defines a procedure or service as being medically necessary when they are: “health care services and supplies needed to diagnose to treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.”

 When you talk about Medicare coverage and chiropractic care, the only condition that Medicare deems medically necessary for chiropractic care is subluxation.
 If you have any other reason for needing to visit the chiropractor, Medicare most likely won’t pay for it.

-Subluxation is a medical condition where a single or multiple bones in your spine pop or grow out of their correct position.
+Subluxation is a medical condition where single or multiple bones in your spine pop or grow out of their correct position.
 People who have this condition can feel pain in their neck and back with headaches, and the pain will slowly start to go up over time as you aggravate your spine.

 The degree of pain you feel with a subluxation can fluctuate from a very minor discomfort that you can live with to pain that prevents you from going about your daily tasks and normal life.
 Occasionally, you’ll feel so much pain from this condition that it makes it very difficult to move at all.
 At the start, you may notice that you have some inflexibility and stiffness, and these conditions will slowly get worse because you’re in too much pain to stretch out your muscles or exercise.